Kotaro Hayashi: Yokohama FC

 Hayashi was offered a professional contract with Yokohama FC after playing a training game against them for Meiji University – a match he was not originally scheduled to take part in but played due to a clash with exams.
 It was officially announced in July 2022.
 He made his debut for the club in March 2023 in a 3–1 league defeat to Kashima Antlers.
 He also scored his first professional goal in his debut season, scoring in a 1–1 league draw with Sanfrecce Hiroshima.
 He made 32 appearances and scored two goals across all competitions in his debut season, but was unable to prevent Yokohama FC from being relegated to the J2 League.

 Machida Zelvia

 In January 2024, it was announced that Hayashi would be transferring to newly promoted J1 League club Machida Zelvia ahead of the 2024 season.
 He made 37 appearances across all competitions throughout the season, helping Machida to a third-placed finish.

+In the 2025 Emperor's Cup, Hayashi scored the opening goal in the semi-final as Machida beat FC Tokyo 2–0 after extra time.
+The club went on to win the competition, defeating Vissel Kobe in the final – Hayashi's first piece of silverware.

+Machida Zelvia's qualification for the AFC Champions League gave Hayashi his continental debut, in a 1–1 draw with FC Seoul during the 2025–26 season.
+He went on to make 13 appearances in the competition as Machida reached the final.
+Hayashi started the final, but Machida were beaten 1–0 after extra time by Al-Ahli.

+Urawa Red Diamonds

+In July 2026, it was announced that Hayashi would be transferring to fellow J1 League club Urawa Red Diamonds ahead of the 2026–27 J1 League season.